This article has been updated from a previous version.

 - Avoid flooded areas.
 Just six inches of water can cause a vehicle’s engine to stall.
 That could cause significant damage to your car, and you could be stranded in a less than ideal situation.

 - Do not restart your car.
 If your engine does stall, do not try to restart it.
 That could cause further damage.

 - Drive slowly.
 If you have no other choice but to drive through the water, drive slowly to avoid splashing water onto the engine or running the risk of hydroplaning.
 Moreover, your brakes may not work as expected when wet.

 - Get a vehicle inspection.
-If you have driven through water or suspect your vehicle may have water damage, have a mechanic inspect your vehicle.
+Have a mechanic inspect your vehicle if you have driven through water or suspect your vehicle may have water damage.